Mary Jane Marcasiano: Creative aesthetic

 Marcasiano's design philosophy comes from a desire for comfort in her knitwear by using simple shapes.
 She would like her designs to be worn from morning to evening, in warm to cold weather, from sexy to serious.
 This comfort is achieved by combining Lycra-blend stretch fabrics into more traditional knitwear.
 The color was chosen and matched for the type of yarn to enhance the impact of the color.

-Brazil and Africa currently inspire Marcasiano, the countries she works with, on her Made With Love Project.
-“I work in a lot of mediums these days,” says Marcasiano, “But the common thread for me is Brazil, a country and people which continually inspire me.”

 Company

 Marcasiano formed her eponymous company in 1979 with her first womenswear collection and introduced a menswear line in 1980.
 In 1985 she licensed her name to shoes, furs, and jewelry produced in Italy.

 Marcasiano's business was purchased by Hampshire Designs in 1995 and was later acquired by Marisa Christina in 1998.